 Qualify for Unemployment Insurance

 Learn what is required to qualify for Unemployment Insurance (UI) and the types of claims you can submit for unemployment compensation and benefits.

 Types of Claims

 You file for regular Unemployment Insurance if you lose your job or have your hours reduced through no fault of your own and meet all eligibility requirements.

-Pandemic Unemployment Assistance is a new program providing unemployment benefits for people who don’t usually qualify for regular Unemployment Insurance.
+PUA is for people who don’t usually qualify for regular unemployment benefits.
 This includes: